bullocke/AREA2/docs/_build/html/_sources/example_str.rst.txt

    5. Forest gain: 30
    6. Forest gain/loss: 30

 11. **Export sample.** Clicking *Add to map* will display the sample units as red dots in the Map display.
 The final step is to export the sample: click the Tasks tab, and then *Export sample* in the Dialog -- two entries named "sample" will appear in Tasks.
 These are identical but one is of exporting the sample as a CSV file and one as a GEE Asset file for use in Google Earth Engine.
 Click the *Run* button right next one of the  "sample" entries and save as an GEE Asset; redo for the other sample entry but save as a CSV file on Google Drive.
+Use the name "STR_sample_Cambodia" for GEE Asset, the KML and the CSV file.

 2. Response Design
 ------------------